 The strident bombast with which Filippo Tommaso Marinetti called for a fusion of man and machine seems to repel any interpretive nuance.
-Take his Multiplied Man and the Reign of the Machine (from Le futurisme, 1911), a text that broadcasts its frankly misogynist optimism and organises its breathless examination of mechanical beauty through a relentless eroticisation and spiritualisation of the machine and an equally insistent repudiation of all femininity, affection and bodily gravity.
-Any psychoanalytic acumen would appear to be otiose when faced with declarations such as: The multiplied man of whom we dream will preserve his genital power until death, as one does one’s stomach, and will never know the tragedy of old age and impotence!
-As the beauty of the machine later shades into the beauty of fascism’s racist, colonial aggression, and Marinetti’s paradigmatic aestheticisation of politics, the temptation would be to see the imminent and inevitable identification of man and motor declaimed by the Italian futurist simply as a revanchist fantasy of domination of an insecure artist-intellectual, with the machine a glorious instrument for the suppression of the Other, be it woman, worker or colonised.
+Take his “Multiplied Man and the Reign of the Machine” (from Le futurisme, 1911), a text that broadcasts its “frank misogynist optimism” and organizes its breathless examination of mechanical beauty through a relentless eroticization and spiritualization of the machine and an equally insistent repudiation of all femininity, affection, and bodily gravity.
+Any psychoanalytic acumen would appear to be otiose when faced with declarations such as “The multiplied man of whom we dream will preserve his genital power until death, as one does one’s stomach, and will never know the tragedy of old age and impotence!”
+(92).
+As the beauty of the machine later shades into the beauty of fascism’s racist, colonial aggression and Marinetti’s paradigmatic aestheticization of politics, the temptation would be to see the “imminent and inevitable identification of man and motor” declaimed by the Italian futurist simply as a revanchist fantasy of domination of an insecure artist-intellectual, with the machine a glorious instrument for the suppression of the Other, be it woman, worker, or colonized (90).
 While the latter is certainly true, the specific modalities of the futurist invocation of the machine bear greater scrutiny.

-To begin with, the interpenetration of the human and the machinic is personal: Marinetti delights in telling of mechanics washing the bodies of their machines, as a lover might caress his beloved, and explaining the reluctance of French railwaymen to sabotage their machines to this intimacythus transvaluing eroticism against woman and extirpating class struggle from the man-machine relation.
-The precondition for this inhumanism is thus a kind of anthropomorphic affective transfer that posits a new sensibility of the machine and a kind of machinic-organic continuum across which there can occur a continual interchange of intuitions, rhythms, instincts and metallic disciplines To ground this hypothesis of hybridisation (in which machinic man rises above both woman and work) Marinetti must repudiate the mechanism of Darwinian selection for the sake of an explicit Lamarckianism: the directed mutation of man in contact with the machine into an inhuman type, one in which moral suffering, generosity, affect, and love will be abolished, poisonous corrosives that sap the inexhaustible supply of vital energy, interrupters of our powerful physiological electricity (it was the possibility of inhuman will manifest in a physiology of matter which, notwithstanding his misgivings about the stupidity of the contrast between matter and woman, drew D.H.
-Lawrence to Marinetti).
-This inhuman type requires the ersatz Nietzscheanism of a war on morality, but above all an adaptation to the demands of a present environment defined by continuous shocks: it must be constructed for omnipresent velocitynaturally cruel, omniscient, and combative and for this to be possible it must grow new organs.
-Marinetti deliriously envisageswith explicitly irrationalist references to externalised will in spiritual séances and the possibility of mechanical divinationan organ that will resemble a prow developing from the outward swelling of the sternum, which will become the more pronounced the better an aviator the man of the future becomes The main threat to such a creative, mutant adaptation of multiplied man to the machine is affection as an enduring need, hence the call to turn the heart into a stomach for the brain, or to live like heroically loveless men in an atmosphere that is the color of steel
+To begin with, the interpenetration of the human and the machinic is personal; Marinetti delights in telling of mechanics washing the “bodies” of their machines, as a lover might caress his beloved, and explaining the reluctance of French railwaymen to sabotage their machines to this intimacy—thus transvaluing eroticism against woman and extirpating class struggle from the man-machine relation.
+The precondition for this inhumanism is thus a kind of anthropomorphic affective transfer that posits “a new sensibility of the machine” and a kind of machinic-organic continuum across which there can occur “a continual interchange of intuitions, rhythms, instincts, and metallic disciplines” (90).
+To ground this hypothesis of hybridization (in which machinic man rises above both woman and work) Marinetti must repudiate the mechanism of Darwinian selection for the sake of an explicit Lamarckianism: the directed mutation of man in contact with the machine into “an inhuman type, one in which moral suffering, generosity, affect, and love will be abolished, poisonous corrosives that sap the inexhaustible supply of vital energy, interrupters of our powerful physiological electricity” (it was the possibility of “inhuman will” manifest in a “physiology of matter” which, notwithstanding his misgivings about the “stupidity” of the contrast between matter and woman, drew D.H.
+Lawrence to Marinetti) (90).
+This inhuman type requires the ersatz Nietzscheanism of a war on morality, but above all an adaptation to the demands of a present environment defined by “continuous shocks”: it must be “constructed for omnipresent velocity . . . naturally cruel, omniscient, and combative,” and for this to be possible it must grow new organs (90).
+Marinetti deliriously envisages—with explicitly irrationalist references to “externalized will” in spiritual séances and the possibility of “mechanical divination”—“an organ that will resemble a prow developing from the outward swelling of the sternum, which will be the more pronounced the better an aviator the man of the future becomes” (91).
+The main threat to such a creative, mutant adaptation of “multiplied man” to the machine is “affection” as an enduring need, hence the call to turn the heart into a stomach for the brain, or to live like heroically loveless men “in an atmosphere that is the color of steel” (91).